nuuuwan/news_lk3_data/README.md

 *2024-04-19 10:56:00* · [`dailymirrorlk`](https://www.dailymirror.lk/breaking-news/12-hour-water-cut-in-Gampaha-Municipality-area/108-280966) · `en`

-Gampaha, April 19 (Daily Mirror)- Water supply will be interrupted for 12 hours from today at 8.30 a.m. in Gampaha due to an emergency repair of the electricity subgrid in Sapugaskanda, the National Water Supply and Drainage Board (NWS&DB) said.
+Gampaha, April 19 (Daily Mirror)- Water supply will be interrupted for 12 hours from Wednesday (24) at 8.30 a.m. in Gampaha due to an emergency repair of the electricity subgrid in Sapugaskanda, the National Water Supply and Drainage Board (NWS&DB) said.

 They said due to the emergency repair, the water supply to the Biyagama water refinery unit will be suspended.